-CosDNA analysis flagged a surprisingly small number of ingredients for such a long ingredients list, and only cetyl alcohol scored higher than a 1 for either acne or irritation.
+CosDNA analysis flagged a surprisingly small number of ingredients for such a long ingredients list.
+Only cetyl alcohol, a very common moisturizing “fatty” alcohol, scored higher than a 1 for either acne or irritation.

 Notable ingredients: For me, the donkey milk was the key attraction of this product.
-As some of you already know, I love the Freeset Donkey Milk Aqua and Healing masks.
+As some of you already know, I love the Soo Ae Donkey Milk Aqua and Healing masks.
 They were my introduction to the moisturizing, nourishing, reparative properties of donkey milk.
-And I was a little taken aback to see the donkey milk content of this cream listed at a measly one percent, though I give Freeset a lot of respect for disclosing the percentage, rather than attempting to imply that this cream contains more donkey milk than it actually does.
+And I was a little taken aback to see the donkey milk content of this cream listed at a measly one percent, though I give the brand a lot of respect for disclosing the percentage, rather than attempting to imply that this cream contains more donkey milk than it actually does.

 As you scoop it out of the jar, it has a tendency to pull into long strings like very evenly melted cheese.
 Unfortunately, I couldn’t get a good photo of this, though if you follow my Snapchat (username: mommasharkus) you may have seen it in action.

 Thanks to its slippy texture, the cream smooths on and spreads out extremely easily.
 I was surprised and happy to find that it doesn’t feel greasy at all on my skin, as many moisturizing creams do, and that it sinks in quickly–so quickly that I often layer two coats of this onto my face before I go to bed at night.
 It does leave a slight film, but not a suffocating one.
-The film reminds me of Guerisson 9 Complex Cream, which makes my skin feel like it’s gained an extra moisture barrier on top of my natural moisture barrier.
+It makes my skin feel like it’s gained an extra moisture barrier on top of my natural moisture barrier.
 In other words, it feels like a good thing.
 In the morning, I wake up to even, bright, and deeply moisturized skin.

-Conclusion: I wish I’d gotten this cream months ago, as it’s turned out to be my perfect rich cream for summertime.
-It’s light enough to wear under sunscreen and makeup but nourishing and occlusive enough to overcome very arid weather and my first prescription topical.
-I do wish it contained more than just one percent donkey milk and maybe one or two fewer silicones and silicone derivatives, which I’ve found problematic for my skin in the past, but neither of those flaws is a deal-breaker for me, and the -cones haven’t caused me any issues in this formulation.
+Conclusion: I wish this cream could stay around forever.
+It’s turned out to be my perfect rich cream for summertime.
+It’s light enough to wear under sunscreen and makeup but nourishing and occlusive enough to overcome very arid weather and prescription tretinoin.
+I do wish it contained more than just one percent donkey milk, but whatever’s in it is more than enough for me.
 With that being said, this cream’s biggest flaw may be its inaccessibility.

-Where can I buy Soo Ae Freeset Donkey Milk 3D Moisture Cream?
+Where can I buy Soo Ae Donkey Milk 3D Moisture Cream?